 Sony RX10 IV versus Canon G1 X Mark III

-The Sony Cyber-shot DSC-RX10 IV and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and October 2017.
+The Sony Cyber-shot DSC-RX10 IV and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were officially introduced, respectively, in September 2017 and October 2017.
 Both the RX10 IV and the G1X Mark III are fixed lens compact cameras that are based on an one-inch (RX10 IV) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony RX10 IV and the Canon G1 X Mark III.
+An illustration of the physical size and weight of the Sony RX10 IV and the Canon G1 X Mark III is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 IV – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (28 percent) than the Sony RX10 IV.
 Moreover, the G1X Mark III is substantially lighter (64 percent) than the RX10 IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.